 Care transitions, when patients are transferred from one care provider to another or from one care setting to another, have been associated with high rates of adverse events and a 20% re-hospitalization rate within 30 days of transfer.
-Improving care transitions is a key strategic priority of the Mass Senior Care Foundation, which is leading the way or participating in the following initiatives:
+Improving care transitions is a key strategic priority of the Mass Senior Care Foundation, and the Foundation is leading the way or participating in the following initiatives:

 The Care Transitions Education Project

-In August 2011, Mass Senior Care Foundation received a Robert Wood Johnson Foundation and Northwest Health Foundation Partners Investing in Nursing's Future grant for the Care Transitions Education Project.
-Mass Senior Care Foundation is the lead foundation for this exciting three-year initiative which will prepare and empower more nurses to lead effective care transitions, and complement regional and state efforts to reduce avoidable readmissions, and improve quality care while reducing costs.
-Click here for more information.
+Mass Senior Care Foundation received a Robert Wood Johnson Foundation and Northwest Health Foundation Partners Investing in Nursing's Future grant for the Care Transitions Education Project.
+Mass Senior Care Foundation is the lead foundation for this exciting three-year initiative which will prepare and empower more nurses to lead effective care transitions, and complement regional and state efforts to reduce avoidable readmissions and improve quality care while reducing costs.

-The INTERACT Quality Improvement Program was initially developed by Dr. Joseph Ouslander M.D., senior associate dean of geriatric programs at Florida Atlantic University’s Charles E. Schmidt College of Medicine, and colleagues as part of a CMS special study in Georgia from 2006-2008.
+INTERACT was initially developed by Dr. Joseph Ouslander M.D., senior associate dean of geriatric programs at Florida Atlantic University’s Charles E. Schmidt College of Medicine, and colleagues as part of a CMS special study in Georgia from 2006-2008.
 Preliminary results in reducing avoidable rehospitalizations were encouraging.
-Ten Massachusetts nursing facilities, along with ten facilities in both New York and Florida, became involved in a follow up project funded by the Commonwealth Fund to test and evaluate the INTERACT toolkit.
+Ten Massachusetts nursing facilities, along with ten facilities in both New York and Florida, became involved in a 2009 follow up project funded by the Commonwealth Fund to test and evaluate the INTERACT toolkit.
 These facilities were instrumental in toolkit revisions that resulted in the second generation of the toolkit - INTERACT II.

-This initial work has sparked incredible interest statewide from all sectors of health care.
 Additional funding from the Practice Change Fellowship allowed more than 100 additional sites to receive training on the INTERACT toolkit in 2010-2011.
-We estimate that 225 Massachusetts skilled nursing facilities have received training and have either implemented or are in the process of implementing the INTERACT Quality Improvement Program.
+After subsequent trainings, we estimate that 225 Massachusetts skilled nursing facilities have received training and have either implemented or are in the process of implementing the INTERACT Quality Improvement Program.

 STAAR (State Action on Avoidable Re-hospitalizations Initiative)